OndrejHome/fast-vm/docs/user_guide.md

 # apt-get remove fast-vm
 ~~~

-If you have used manual installation there is currently no automated way of unistalling but in general it is enough to check the `Makefile`and remove all files it creates in system.
+If you have used manual installation there is currently no automated way of uninstalling but in general it is enough to check the `Makefile`and remove all files it creates in system.
 Additionally you can remove the directories `/etc/fast-vm/`, `$HOME/.fast-vm/`.
 Since version 1.4 the notes for fast-vm are not stored anymore in separate files and they are part of the description of VM in libvirt.

 ### 2.5.
 Configuring `fast-vm` {#configuring_fast-vm}
 After initial installation or update of `fast-vm` it is highly recommended to run command below to perform configuration with validation.